courtney-maynard/data440/hw5/hw5_report.md

 **Q: Did all of the same colored nodes end up in the same group?
 If not, what is different?**

+The two groups formed by the Girvan-Newman algorithm are not the same as the actual karate club split.
+According to the algorithm, four of John's students would go to Mr. Hi's group, while 6 of Mr. Hi's students would be in the same group as John and a majority of his students.
+Additionally, the groups are not of equal size.
+One connected component, the one with majority purple (Mr. Hi's students) nodes has fifteen nodes, while the other component has 19 nodes.
+In the actual split, there are 17 nodes in each group.
+The circular structural pattern formed by the edges and nodes connecting to nodes 33 and 34 for the majority-blue component is similar to the circular structural formed by these same components in the entire connected graph before the split algorithm was performed.

 ## Extra Credit Q5: Delete Edges Randomly and Compare to Highest Betweenness